-Wollongong City Council previously adopted the Planning-People-Places Strategy to guide the provision, development and management of open space, recreation and community facilities in the Wollongong Local Government Area (LGA) until 2027.
+Wollongong City Council previously adopted the Planning-People-Places Strategy to guide the provision, development and management of open space, recreation, and community facilities in the Wollongong Local Government Area (LGA) until 2027.
 The framework that Planning-People-Places adopted was 'One City, Three Districts, Ten Planning Areas'.
-As per this supporting document, the implementation of Council's Strategy will be guided by Council's integrated planning approach, which looks at sporting needs and demands in accordance with the three districts.
+As per this supporting document, the implementation of Council's Strategy has been guided by Council's integrated planning approach, which looks at sporting needs and demands in accordance with the three districts.

 A number of key strategic documents have also helped shape this Strategy, including publications from local, regional, state and federal government agencies.
+All actions are underpinned by appropriate planning processes and broad community consultation.
+A strategic review of the existing plan, identified research and community engagement processes, have been used to set the actions for the Strategy.